ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-12-18-filipino-llm.md

 > We should also build resources that support the training and evaluation
 > of multilingual LLMs to advocate the representation of Philippine languages.

-Our majority language, Tagalog, is still low-resource even in the age of LLMs.
+Tagalog is still low-resource even in the age of LLMs.
 Sometimes I feel a tinge of sadness when a research group releases a new multilingual LLM and Tagalog is not supported.
-You can't blame them&mdash; there's not a lot of readily-available Tagalog data.
+You can't blame them&mdash; there's not a lot of readily-available Tagalog data for LM training.
-In fact, the largest Philippine language in terms of volume is Cebuano, not because of a dedicated group of Cebuano researchers but rather due to the proliferation of [lsjbot](https://en.wikipedia.org/wiki/Lsjbot) in Cebuano Wikipedia.
-One can even argue that the texts produced by lsjbot do not correspond to how Cebuano is used by actual speakers.
 There are still missing pieces ripe for research.

 This brings us to three actionable directions for Filipino NLP: (1) create resources that support LLM post-training, (2) build reliable benchmarks for Filipino, and (3) participate in grassroots research and annotation efforts.